 - Process chickens in a manner that avoids pre-stun handling and instead utilizes a multi-step controlled-atmosphere processing system that induces an irreversible stun (CAS).
 This more humane technology is intended to provide a less stressful experience and contribute to improved animal welfare, better processing conditions, and higher quality meat.
 We have set a target to increase this amount to more than 60% by 2024 and 100% by 2026

 We will verify each of these components with annual third-party auditing and will annually disclose our progress.

 We also recognize the welfare issues experienced by conventional breeds of chickens raised for meat production and will monitor developments as research continues to evolve.
 We will continue to look for ways to adopt higher-welfare breeds in our supply chain.

-Sprouts only sources whole pork products from suppliers that utilize open-pen or group-housed facilities.
+Sprouts’ Butcher Shop pork whole pork products are sourced from suppliers that utilize open-pen or group-housed facilities.

 All pork sold in our Meat department, including Sprouts Butcher Shop Pork, is raised with no antibiotics or beta agonists, ever.
 While we support the use of antibiotics on animals for therapeutic purposes only (i.e. disease treatment) as directed by a licensed veterinarian, pork that requires therapeutic use of antibiotics is removed from our supply chain and sold to conventional retailers.